Snidon06/Control-Station-source-/README.md

 Overview

 This project was originally created by joop brokking, but the codebase had significant issues that prevented it from running or meeting its intended goals.
 I took over maintenance, diagnosed the problems, and implemented a series of fixes to restore full functionality.
-Note if you want the premade ready to use control station software for it go to https://github.com/Snidon06/Control-Station
+Note if you want the premade ready to use control station software go to https://github.com/Snidon06/Control-Station

 Current Status